richelbilderbeek/djog_picos_2018/sprookje.md

-Er was eens een Russische draak die heel sterk was.
+Er was eens een Russische draak die heel slap was.